We were recently asked a probing question by a CIO - “What can AI automate for me that I couldn’t achieve with other simpler automation techniques?”

 A business has a process in place to review refund requests and decide whether or not to issue refunds based on the circumstances of the request.

 Today, this process is entirely manual, because they feel they need a human to evaluate the request.
-The businesses policy involves looking at the order value, the customer lifetime value and the number of refund requests made by the customer in the past.
-If the employee agrees a refund should be made, they will log into some finance system to trigger the payment manually.
+The business policy involves looking at the order value, the customer lifetime value and the number of refund requests made by the customer in the past.
+If the employee agrees a refund should be made, they will log into a finance system to trigger the payment manually.

-My suspicion based on waiting a long time for refunds is that most business rely on this manual process today!
+My suspicion based on waiting a long time for refunds is that most businesses rely on this manual process today!

 if( order.value < 100